kodi-game/game.libretro.beetle-pce-fast/README.md

 ### Description

-Beetle PC Engine Fast is a fork of Mednafen's PC Engine Fast driver.
+Beetle PC Engine Fast is a fork of Mednafen&apos;s PC Engine Fast driver.

 Compared to Beetle PC Engine, the fast version trades away typically unnecessary accuracy in favor of speed.